-ED 821 - Professional Psychology: Ethics and Standards
+CNSL 821 - Professional Psychology: Ethics and Standards

 This course builds on the student's knowledge of basic ethical and legal issues in the practice of psychology.
 Special attention will be paid to the process of involuntary commitment, multiple relationships, duty to warn, cultural competence, and state and federal laws.
 This is a Psy.D. core curriculum course.
-Prerequisites & Notes Offered: Every other Spring.
+Prerequisites & Notes Offered every other spring.
+Credits: 3

-ED 825 - Aging
+CNSL 825 - Aging

 This course introduces students to contemporary research and theories of aging.
 The course takes an interdisciplinary approach drawing on many fields in the wider discipline of gerontology.
 Students will develop their knowledge of normal aging and the promotion of healthy aging, the biology of aging, cognitive, emotional and psychosocial aspects of aging, mental health issues in the elderly and therapeutic interventions, sexuality and aging, special ethical/legal issues for seniors, portrayals of aging in the media, dementia, behavioral assessment and intervention, psychosocial issues including loss, illness, end-of-life planning and death, and policy making regarding the elderly.
-This is a Psv.D. core curriculum course.
-Prerequisites & Notes Offered:
+This is a Psy.D. core curriculum course.

-Every other Spring.
+Prerequisites & Notes Offered every other spring.
 Credits: 3

-ED 830 - School Based Consultation
+CNSL 830 - School Based Consultation

 This course will cover the major models of school-based consultation (e.g., mental health, behavioral, instructional, and ecological).
 Students will develop strong background knowledge in various models of psychological consultation; strengthen their problem solving skills as applied to indirect service provision, master specific techniques used in various consultative models, and practice applying their consultative skills to sample cases.
 Special attention will be paid to ethical issues as well as to issues pertaining to diversity and equity in psychological practice.
 This is a Psy.D. elective course.
+Credits: 3

-ED 831 - Classroom Based Assessment
+CNSL 831 - Classroom Based Assessment

 This course provides deep understanding of the role of assessment in the schools of today.
 Using assessment to evaluate student learning and as an effective teaching tool will be studied in the context of No Child Left Behind (NCLB), Response to Intervention (RtI), state testing, and classroom and curriculum based assessment.
 Candidates will develop, evaluate, and interpret a variety of assessment methods that provide an accurate picture of student achievement.
 This is a Psy.D. elective course.
-Credits: 3 the role of the counselor in communities, prevention, outreach, systemic issues, multicultural issues in community agency counseling, advocacy and social change, and service delivery programs.
-Ethical issues and consultation in community agencies will also be discussed.
-This is a Psy.D. elective course.
 Credits: 3

-ED 832 - Community Consultation
+CNSL 832 - Community Consultation